projectdiscovery/nuclei/DESIGN.md

 }
 ```

-The internal logics for matching and extracting for things like words, regexes, jq, paths, etc is specified in `pkg/operators/matchers`, `pkg/operators/extractors`.
+The internal logics for matching and extracting for things like words, regexes, jq, paths, etc. is specified in `pkg/operators/matchers`, `pkg/operators/extractors`.
 Those packages should be investigated for further look into the topic.

 ### Template Execution